Zubax/ampdrive_ad0510/manufacturing/readme.md

 ### Plastic part

-One custom 3D-printed plastic part us needed for the assembly: Motor phase wires interface.
+One custom 3D-printed plastic part is needed for the assembly: motor phase wires interface.

 It can be printed using a generic FDM 3D printer using ABS filament.
 The recommended settings are as follows: